tomduca/qsomap/README.md

 * Lots more options for drawing lines, labelling markers etc
 * Popup balloons showing your QSO history
 * Filter by date, band and mode
-* Grid/location lookups from POTA, SOTA, WWBOTA, WWFF, GMA, QRZ.com & HamQTH
+* Grid/location lookups using the Spothole API

 For upcoming features, see the [issues backlog](https://git.ianrenton.com/ian/qsomap/issues).
 If you'd like an extra feature, please let me know!